StreamingFlow/d4py_workflows/others/README.md

 [skew_workflow](./skew_workflow.py) is designed to generate random numbers, check if they are prime, and print the prime numbers.
 It consists of three processing elements (PEs): NumberProducer, IsPrime, and PrintPrime.
 The NumberProducer generates a random integer between 1 and 1000, after a brief, skewed sleep time (towards shorter durations).
 Each generated number is then passed to the IsPrime PE, which checks if the number is a prime.
 If a number is prime, it's passed to the PrintPrime PE.
 The PrintPrime PE simply prints out the prime numbers it receives.
 The workflow graph connects these PEs, ensuring the flow of data from the number generation to prime checking, and finally to printing the prime numbers.
 This workflow showcases basic data processing, conditional logic, and inter-PE communication in a dispel4py environmen.
 Finally, it is important to notice that this workflow needs `-i <NUM>` flag to indicate the number of random number to generate.
 If the user indicate a very low number, it might be the case that any of those are prime numbers.
 Therefore we recommend to use a higher number; e.g. `-i 100`.

 [even_odd_workflow](./even_odd_workflow.py) demonstrates the processing of random number streams using various Processing Elements (PEs).
 It begins with a NumberProducer PE generating random integers between 1 and 1000.
 These numbers are then routed to two Divideby2 PEs to categorize them as odd or even.
 Finally, a PairProducer PE pairs these numbers into "one odd, one even" combinations, logging any unpaired numbers at the end.
 This workflow showcases how dispel4py can handle data production, iterative processing, and aggregation in a stream-based context.
 Similar to the previous workflow, this workflow needs `-i <NUM>` flag to indicate the number of random number to generate.
+This workflow **does not work with dynamic mappings** since the last PE has two inputs from different PEs, which is not currently support in any of our dynamic mappings.

 ## Requirements